Types of business entity in Russia: Private limited companies

-Private companies (Russian: Общество с ограниченной ответственностью - ООО) are by far the most popular type of legal entity in Russia.
+Limited Liability Company (OOO), Общество с ограниченной ответственностью are by far the most popular type of legal entity in Russia.
+They are similar to Limited liability partnership or Limited liability company in other countries.

+LLC is set up by one or several persons (legal entities and/or individuals), its charter capital is divided into participatory shares, and LLC participants are not liable for company's obligations and bear the risk of losses to the extent of the contributions made by them.
+The number of shareholders may not exceed 50.

 Their owners are legally responsible for their debts only to the extent of the amount of capital they invested.
 The minimum capital required is 10,000 Russian rubles.

-Private company registration takes three business days and is performed by the Federal Tax Service.
+Private company registration takes three business days and is performed by the Federal Taxation Service.

 Private companies with annual income below 200 million Rubles and having no more than 130 employees are eligible for simplified taxation.

+LLC is the most popular legal entity because of simple registration and simplified taxation.
+LLC can be registered within 3 business days after submitting the documents.
+In most cases LLCs are eligible for simplified taxation: 15 per cent profits tax or 6 per cent income tax.

 Joint-stock companies

-There are two types of Russian joint-stock companies, public ("open") and private ("closed").
+Prior to 2014 there were two types of Russian joint-stock companies, Open joint-stock company and Close joint-stock company.
+Following a change in legislation from 2014, these were replaced with Public joint-stock company and Nonpublic joint-stock company.
 Founders of a joint-stock company sign a written agreement for its formation.
 This agreement establishes procedures for creating the company, such as the size of authorized capital, types and categories of shares, cost of shares, the order for settling payments, and the rights and responsibilities of the founders.
 This agreement then becomes the organization charter, which contains information on the name of the company, the locations of offices, the type of company (public/open (ОАО, OJSC) or private/closed (ЗАО, CJSC)), as well as other specific information on shares, capital, and so on.
 The company shares allotted upon founding the company must be fully paid within a year from the company's foundation unless a shorter period is required by the founding contract.
 However, at least half of the shares must be paid within three months, starting from the state registration of the company.
 Though a share which has been paid does not necessarily give voting rights to its owner.

-Joint-stock companies are required to register the issue of shares with the Russian Federal Securities Market Commission (FSMC) so that shares can be traded either publicly (for an OAO) or among a limited number of people (for a PJSC).
+Joint-stock companies were required to register the issue of shares with the Russian Federal Securities Market Commission so that shares can be traded either publicly (for an OAO) or among a limited number of people (for a PJSC).
 For the registration, a set of documents must be submitted to the FSMC, and the procedure usually takes 30 days to enact.

 Since 1 September 2014 there have been some changes enacted in the Russian Civil Code: